 Birthday Ideas to Make the Best of Coronavirus and Social Distancing for Kids Birthdays!

 Coronavirus is upon us, and many of us aren’t leaving the house or hosting.
 This can be challenging for kids on birthdays.
 Perhaps parties were postponed, cancelled or never even got the chance to get planned…and that can really be a bummer!
 Alas, we have some birthday ideas for you to make birthdays at home feel just a little more fun, a little more party-ish and most of them use things you already have at home!
-Check out these easy birthday ideas that are easy to recreate at home!
+Check out these fun birthday ideas you can easily recreate at home!

 How to Celebrate Kids Birthdays During Social Distancing and Coronavirus: